wandb/docs/docs/guides/launch/getting-started.md

 * **Entity**: the owner of the queue, which can either be your W&B account or any W&B team you are a member of.
 For this demo, we recommend setting up a personal queue.
 * **Queue name**: the name of the queue.
 Make this whatever you want!
 * **Resource**: the execution platform for jobs in this queue.
 Check out the other options, but for this walkthrough we will use the default: **Docker container**.
-* **Configuration**: json configuration that will passed to any launch agent that polls on this queue.
-This can be left blank, but some additional configuration does need to be provided in order to leverage GPU.
+* **Configuration**: default resource configurations for all jobs placed on this queue.
+Used to specify arguments for the resource when run.
+These defaults can be overridden when you enqueue a job.

 ![](@/../../../../images/launch/create-queue.gif)